 Durable Power of Attorney Tennessee Form – Adobe PDF

-The Tennessee durable power of attorney form lets you name a representative that can manage all your financial needs.
-The selected representative is known as an Attorney-In-Fact, though this individual does not need to be an actual attorney.
-Whoever is chosen as Attorney-in-Fact should be someone you trust and have known for a long time.
-It is also recommended to name an alternative representative in case your first choice turns out to be unavailable at times when needed.
+The Tennessee durable power of attorney form lets a principal name a representative that can manage all their financial needs.
+The selected representative is known as an attorney-in-fact, though this person does not need to be an actual attorney.
+Whoever is chosen as attorney-in-fact should be someone trustworthy and well-known by the principal.
+It is also recommended to name an alternative representative in case the first choice turns out to be unavailable at times when needed.

 “Durable” Definition – § 34-6-102

 Signing Requirements – No statutory signing requirement.
 However, the power of attorney should be signed by the principal in the presence of two (2) attesting witnesses or a notary public.